bengler/ts_vector_tags/README.md

 # TsVectorTags

-A simple tagging library that uses the (fairly exotic) `ts_vector` type in PostgreSQL on top of ActiveRecord.
+A simple tagging library that uses the (fairly exotic) `tsvector` type in PostgreSQL on top of ActiveRecord.

 ## Requirements